haunt98/posts-go/posts/2022-12-25-archlinux.md

 Install Arch Linux is thing I always want to do for my laptop/PC since I had my laptop in ninth grade.

-This is not a guide for everyone, this is just save for myself in a future and for anyone who want to walk in my shoes.
+This is not a guide for everyone, this is just a save for myself in the future and for anyone who want to walk in my shoes.

 ## [Installation guide](https://wiki.archlinux.org/index.php/Installation_guide)